Hedi-hub/tester-portfolio/STLC/test plan.md

 ### Product Functionality
 - **Existing Features:** Product search, browsing, checkout, and payment.
 - **New Features:**
-  1. **Product Rating System** – Users can rate products using a 5-star system and add feedback.
+  1. **Product Rating System** – Users can rate products using a 5-star system, but only after purchasing them.
   2. **Age Verification for Alcoholic Products** – Users must confirm they are **18+** to access alcoholic products.
   3. **Shipping Cost Changes** – Free shipping for orders above a specific amount; applicable shipping fees for lower amounts.